solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 is used to create the BPF program accounts, replacing the existing native program at its original address with a legitimate BPF Upgradeable program.

+In the slot immediately following the feature activation, the program will *not* be invocable.
+It will be marked as `DelayedVisibility` in the program cache.
+This status will last one slot, then the program will return to being fully operational.

 No program IDs for existing native programs are changed by this migration process.